In one way, every day is Nevada Day at the Browsers Corner Book Store in Carson City.

 In fact, regular visitors to the Nevada and the West section know that the store cycles books on and off the shelves regularly so there’s some fresh offerings to browse.

-On a recent day, those included some mint-condition coffee-table books such as:
+On one day, those included some mint-condition coffee-table books such as:

 - “The West: An Illustrated History” by Geoffrey C. Ward